monix/monix.io/_tut/docs/3x/reactive/observable.md

 #### throttleWithTimeout (debounce)

 `throttleWithTimeout` (aliased to `debounce`) will drop any events that were emitted in a short succession.
-An event will be passed to downstream only after given `timeout` passes.
+An event will be passed to downstream only after a given `timeout` passes.
 Each event resets the timer, even if it is dropped.
 The operator will wait until it is "calm" and then emit the latest event.
-This behavior is different than `throttleFirst` and `throttleLast` where the time window was static.
+This behavior is different from `throttleFirst` and `throttleLast` where the time window was static.

-This operator is well suited for situations like a search query - it can be quite expensive so we might not want to start it after each key entered by a user.
-Instead we could wait until the user stopped typing.
+This operator is well-suited for situations like a search query - it can be quite expensive for the downstream to process
+each key entered by a user, so instead we could wait until the user stopped typing before we send the events.

 ```tut:silent
 val stream = {